zaiisao/Documentation/en/Interactive Broadcast/cdn_streaming_windows.md

 ## Implementation

-Before proceeding, ensure that you implement a basic live broadcast in your project.
+Before proceeding, ensure that you implement the basic live interactive streaming in your project.
 See [Start Live Interactive Streaming](../../en/Interactive%20Broadcast/cdn_streaming_windows.md) for details.

 Refer to the following steps to push streams to the CDN: